Should You Admit Fault in a Car Accident if it is Your Fault?

 After you have sought medical care, report the accident to your insurance company.
-Most accident victims make the mistake of not reporting their accident, which is required as part of their insurance policy.
+Most accident victims do not report their accident, which is required as part of their insurance policy.
 Most policies have a time limit for how long you have to file your claim.
 Going past this reporting period could lock you out of receiving compensation.

 Why Not Admit Fault?

 In the heat of the moment, it is easy to assume you were at fault.
 Admitting fault not only puts you at risk for a civil lawsuit, but in many instances, a person thinks they were at fault and were not actually at fault.

 For example, you passed through the intersection not sure if the light had entirely turned red or not, and you clipped another vehicle.
 You assume you were at fault, but after the police investigation, it turns out the car had illegally crossed in front of you.
 Had you admitted guilt, it would have complicated the claims process.

 It is the Insurance Companies’ and Police Departments Job to Decide Fault

 If you live in a no-fault state, then admitting fault does nothing.
 Instead, you still file a claim with your insurer and receive compensation.
 Medical payments often pass through your Personal Injury Protection (PIP) policy in a no-fault state first as well.

 It is easy to assume you are at fault, especially if you were rushing, felt distracted, or rear-ended a vehicle.
 However, in the heat of the moment, facts may not appear as obvious as they seem.
 Therefore, it is in your best interest to be honest with officers, insurance agents, and other parties about what you experienced without blatantly stating you were at fault.